 The United Nations, on whose behalf the UN Foundation advocates, had its origins in 1942 during World War II as a declaration to end the reign of Axis powers and was officially established in 1945, following the end of the war.
 The United Nations pledged to help promote worldwide peace and security and advance fundamental human rights.
 Its formation had a powerful effect on Turner, who was 7 that year.
 “It was a big news story and a news story that went on for years," he says.

-Ted Turner on funding the UTurner credits the United Nations for preventing the further escalation of military conflicts in the years following World War II, especially those arising from the Cold War.
+Turner credits the United Nations for preventing the further escalation of military conflicts in the years following World War II, especially those arising from the Cold War.
 “I remember specifically when [Soviet leader Nikita] Khrushchev was addressing the United Nations and he was so angry [that] he took his shoe off and pounded it on the podium,” says Turner.
 “But he didn’t order the bombers to come because he had a place where he could let off steam.”
 And that’s one the many aspects of the UN that Turner admires—it provides a forum to speak out and be heard, a deeply valuable service in de-escalating conflicts on the global stage as it is in the rest of life.
 “The act of listening does a lot to diffuse anger,” he says.
 Even if the listener doesn’t do what you want, “at least you got a chance to be heard and that shows respect and that takes away a lot of whatever anger you had,” he says.

 Get Guidance